presidential-innovation-fellows/mygov/_posts/2012-10-15-my-gov-experience-ux-persona.md

 Early on in Project MyGov we conducted research at the Library of Congress and National Archives to study how the government historically communicated with people, and how people talked to the government.
 This was done, in part to inform the MyGov UX.
 (It also informed the design and UI, and Danny Chapman will cover that in another post.)

-We're grateful to Eric Frazier from Library of Congress, who took the time to carefully curate our session in the Rare Books Reading Room.
-Artifacts such as an original Democratic Party Ticket and a document from the Colony of New Hampshire helped us understand how people communicated back then.
-We also studied the old WPA posters, created under Frankline Delano Roosevelt's New Deal and produced between 1936 to 1943.
+We're grateful to Eric Frazier from Library of Congress, who took the time to carefully curate our session in the Rare Books and Special Collections Reading Room.
+Artifacts such as an original Democratic Party ticket and a document from the Colony of New Hampshire helped us understand how people communicated back then.
+We also studied the old WPA posters, created under Franklin Delano Roosevelt's New Deal and produced between 1936 to 1943.

 Bruce Bustard over at National Archives gave us a fantastic, in-depth tour of the Declaration of Independence, Constitution, and Bill of Rights.
-Yes, we made the obligatory *National Treasure* reference when we checked in on Foursquare: "We're stealing the Declaration of Independence!"

-(And no, we didn't do that.)
+Yes, we made the obligatory *National Treasure* reference when we checked in on Foursquare.
+(And no, we didn't do it.)

 There was a bit of an a-ha moment when looking at these posters: back then, they had to get across a great deal of information in a small space.
 Generally less than 36 inches by 24 inches, with a large graphic and few words.
 It's kind of a nice tie into today's social communications, specifically Twitter, where you also have a small space (140 characters) to tell get your point across.